ErenKumru/First-Puzzle-Game/README.md

 - Level based jigsaw/tile puzzles
 - Unique, beautiful, hand-drawn illustrations
 - Unique & carefully designed puzzle patterns
+- Comfortable, soothing & uplifting musics
+- Simple & fun gameplay

+### About The Development
+- Made with Unity & C#
--
+- Utilizing ScriptableObject
 - Extremely easy to add new levels & features
-- Easy to develop design pattern
+- Easy-to-learn & develop flexible design pattern
+- Easy-to-use custom Unity Editors
+- Open to further development & innovations

+### Notes
-- Color Puzzle is a non-commercial personal project
+- This project is a non-commercial, non-profitable public project for personal use
+- Can be thought of as an open to experiment whiteboard
+- Anyone can fork or download the project for studying & experimenting
+- Any project that is based on this project MUST be a non-commercial, non-profitable public project & MUST mention this github repository DIRECTLY!